A Recent History of Domestic Cleaning

 With more & more households having both adults out at work, and as people live longer, cleaning businesses and services providers of all sizes have continued to flourish.
 Some have grown into international franchises, whilst many more have stayed local to the area where they were first set up.
 People who have help with the housework often consider it to be a basic necessity of the modern lifestyle, with many working class families now taking advantage of a cleaning service too.

-“Her husband walked out on her during the 1960’s” he said, “leaving her with three teenage children.
-She worked full-time in a factory during the day, then at the end of her shift went on to do the first of two cleaning jobs.
+However, life of cleaning was not always as cheerful for the people I have worked for.
+Another of my clients was well into her eighties when ill-health forced her into hiring my services.
+She too had spent much of her life cleaning, as her husband walked out on her during the 1960’s, leaving her with three teenage children.
+To make ends meet, she worked full-time in a factory during the day, then at the end of her shift went on to do the first of two cleaning jobs.
 As one cleaning job was completed, she set off to do the next.
-I often wondered how she did it.
-I think maybe she pondered that same question herself”.
+Knowing first-hand how physically demanding cleaning can be, I often wondered how she’d done it.

 In the absence of a reliable cleaning personnel, the homeowners know the alternative.
 At best, they have to do all the cleaning themselves.
 At worst, no one cleans at all.
 Today’s client knows only too well just how much focus and physical effort it takes to maintain their home and they certainly appreciate what has been done for them.
 What could be better after a long, hard day at work to find the house clean, fresh, and tidy?
 As anyone who hires domestic help will tell you, it’s a process which can cost a lot of money, but as the saying goes, the quality remains when the price is long forgotten.

 Sadly, not all domestic workers are fully aware of the much deeper impact of their role.
 To quote one we interviewed: